Recovery Innovations, Inc.

 The Best Providers — We can take pride in our staff, and go through extraordinary lengths to ensure only appropriately skilled clinicians will be assigned to your treatment.
 We will never have an intern providing family therapy, or a volunteer conducting an initial assessment.
 All staff are subjected to a comprehensive background check, are expected to maintain a certain number of continuing education hours annually, and are held accountable for the progress of their caseload.

 Respect — Philosophically, we believe that everyone has problems.
 Some are bigger than others, and some are more disruptive than others.
-We will never judge you based on your presenting issues, and do not endorse preferential treatment to any particular set of clients.
-We will always respect your right to privacy and strictly adhere to Federal and State confidentiality laws which protect your sensitive information.
+We will never judge you based on your presenting issues and do not endorse preferential treatment to any particular set of clients.
+We will always respect your right to privacy and strictly adhere to Federal and State confidentiality laws that protect your sensitive information.

 Service — While we can’t be everything to everybody, that is our goal.
 All phone calls are returned the same day they’re placed … even it is on a weekend.
 If you’re having trouble with your insurance company we will intervene to iron out the differences.
 In short, as soon as you have contact with RI helping you find relief from your problems becomes our focus … immediately.